Here’s how our customers used spot UV gloss finishes to add some extra “wow” to their branding.

-Vianna Palacios is a Puerto Rico-based graphic designer, specializing in branding for businesses.
+Vianna Palacios is a Puerto Rico-based graphic designer, specialising in branding for businesses.
 This passion for visual storytelling is clear from her own branding, where she uses pattern and texture to showcase her personality.
 Her spot UV designs are a perfect example of her bold and modern style.

 “Business cards act as a direct representation of yourself and your image.
 As a designer, it was important that my cards show my personality and creativity.
 Raised Spot Gloss makes any design pop, so you’re walking around with a guaranteed conversation-starter.
 I think that’s why my clients absolutely love my cards!”

 Tyler Pate is an illustrator and art director based in Charleston, SC.
 Working with his client, he communicated their initiative to get more people outside in nature through a refreshed brand identity, utilising UV gloss coating in a clever way.

 “I combined the rugged textures you get from lino carvings, with the simple, clean badges you find in the Boy Scouts.
 The Super paper stock is a great weight and I’m a huge fan of spot gloss – it’s a hidden treat that brings the design to a whole new level of awesome!”

 Mia works as a freelance graphic designer and illustrator alongside her 9 to 5 graphic design job.
-Influenced by shapes, nature and color, she uses her cheerful style to bring brands to life through creating visual identities.
+Influenced by shapes, nature and colour, she uses her cheerful style to bring brands to life through creating visual identities.
 She used spot gloss varnish to highlight clever details in her designs.